marepilc/pydreamplet/docs/getting_started/index.md

-# Getting Started with pyDreamplet
+# Installation and quick intro

 pyDreamplet is a Python library designed for creating stunning SVG visualizations effortlessly.
 This guide covers installation, basic usage, and pointers for exploring additional features to help create captivating visual art with code.